 Does your district participate in farm to school activities?
 The Healthy, Hunger-Free Kids Act of 2010 formally established the Farm to School Program within the USDA to improve access to local foods in our school system.
-A recent USDA survey demonstrates that 42 percent of districts say they participate in farm to school activities - a solid number, but there’s room for much more involvement!
+This USDA survey demonstrates that 42 percent of districts say they participate in farm to school activities – a solid number, but there’s room for much more involvement!

 There are many elements that fall under the umbrella of “farm to school,” such as serving local foods in Summer meals, serving farm-fresh produce in your cafeteria salad bar, or planting a school garden for your students.
 Let’s learn more about the benefits of growing a school garden, and how to get started!